-Unfortunately, as a dialysis patient, you may be at a greater risk of suffering from depression than those who do not have kidney disease.
-Depression rates in the general population are about 10 percent of all Americans annually.
+Depression can affect kidney patients regardless of what stage they are in.
+According to the National Institutes of Health (NIH), studies have shown that depressions affects more than 20 percent of individuals with early stage chronic kidney disease (CKD).
+Unfortunately, dialysis patients are at a greater risk of suffering from depression than those who do not have kidney disease.
+Depression rates in the general population are more than 8 percent of all U.S. adults annually.
 If you are on dialysis, those rates soar between 20-30 percent.